ihyoudou/wakemeup/README.md

 # Wakemeup

 Simple application that i wrote to learn a bit more about MongoDB.
 It is fully compatible with PHP 8.0 and uses Slim Framework 4.
+Definitely a WIP.

 ## Requriements
 * PHP 8.0 webserver (with xml, mongodb, curl modules)